-The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the
+The Kyles of Bute, sometimes knows as Argyll's Secret Coast, is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 north end of the Isle of Bute in the Firth of Clyde.
+Dubbed "Secret Coast", because unless you are specifically heading this way, you are unlikely to run into this remarkably beautiful part of the world.
 At their widest

 less than two miles across, the Kyles narrow to just a few

-by road, driving along the narrow and twisty road chiseled and blasted
+by road, driving along the narrow and twisty A8003 road, chiseled and blasted

-out of the hillside, or sailing up the Kyle, you are met
+out of the hillside in the late 1960s (still called the "new road" by locals), or sailing up the Kyles, you are met

 with spectacular views.
 There are several lay-bys with viewpoints along